 - Before exercising, people with hypertension should avoid caffeinated beverages, which increase heart rate, the workload of the heart, and blood pressure during physical activity.

-- The benefits of exercise on stroke are uncertain.
+- The benefits of Exercise in Missouri, St. Louis, Illinois on stroke are uncertain.

 - According to one analysis, a group of 11,000 men, men who burned between 2,000 and 3,000 calories a week (about an hour of brisk walking five days a week) cut their risk of stroke in half.

 - Helpful for many of these patients when performed under medical supervision.

 - Does not pose a risk for a heart attack

 - In one study, patients between the ages of 61 and 91 increased their oxygen consumption by 20% after six months by engaging in supervised treadmill and stationary bicycle exercises.
 Exercise benefits in St. Louis involves improving blood flow through the arteries of patients with heart failure by performing daily hand grip exercises.